halkyonio/tap/demo.md

 - Look to the accelerators available on the backstage UI `http://tap-gui.<TAP_DNS_HOSTNAME>/create`
 - Download a zipped project from the accelerators such as `Tanzu Java Web App`, change the prefix of the image to be stored and unzip it
 - Upload the project using VisualCode
+- Create on the TAP cluster, a `tap-demo-1` namespace, secret & RBAC using the bash script `./scripts/populate_namespace_tap.sh tap-demo-1`.
 - Change the default namespace to use `tap-demo` and add the following line `allow_k8s_contexts('kubernetes-admin@kubernetes')`
 - Launch `Tanzu Live Update`, wait till it runs
 - Access the `localhost:8080` service like the Knative service